rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 Since the button's state is controlled by the Door1 state, it can be "On" and "Off".
 If "On", the button when press will send the "off" payload, so both command payloads are set to "ON" since that's what the macro expects.

+Same comment as in Method 1 applies for "dynamic" icons.

 ### Running Macros, Setting Flags and Variables and Executing Other Actions
 <!--
 <h3>Running Macros, Setting Flags and Variables and Executing Other Actions</h3>